-Applying to college seems like it only happened yesterday, but here you are, preparing to apply for graduate school.
-You’ve been through school admissions processes once before, so applying to grad school is not so different.
+It seems like only yesterday that you were applying to college.
+But now here you are, preparing your application materials for graduate school.
+You’ve been through school admissions processes once before, and applying to a grad school program is not so different.
 You still have forms to fill out, standardized tests to take, recommendation letters to collect and a personal statement to write.
-However, since grad school is a transition to careerhood, the stakes are higher, and the requirements are more stringent.
+However, since grad school is a transition to a successful career, the stakes are higher, and the requirements are more stringent.

-Today’s article will focus on the statement of purpose (SOP), and more specifically, how to write a strong SOP.
+This article focuses on the statement of purpose (SOP) and how to write a strong SOP.
 Unlike the Common App essay, which has a broader scope, the goal of an SOP is to highlight how prepared you are for graduate school work.
 Basically, the SOP is a road map that explains the following four key aspects about you and your chosen field of study:

 - Why do you want to study that specific topic?